paultyng/terraform-provider-opentelekomcloud/docs/resources/vpn_connection_v5.md

   Changing this parameter will create a new resource.

 * `gateway_ip` - (Required, String, ForceNew) The VPN gateway IP ID.
+  * When `network_type` of the VPN gateway is set to `public`, set this parameter to the EIP IDs of the VPN gateway.
+  * When `network_type` of the VPN gateway is set to `private`, set this parameter to the private IP addresses of the VPN gateway.

     Changing this parameter will create a new resource.

 * `vpn_type` - (Required, String, ForceNew) The connection type.
 The value can be `policy`, `static` or `bgp`.